icpc/ccs-specs/Contest_Archive_Format.md

 - The `time_limit` element is required to be a `number` that is an integer multiple of `0.001` in the Contest API.
-- The `uuid` element is not defined in the Contest API.

 #### Examples